jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Someone paid 4,000 for the bra worn by Marilyn Monroe in the film 'Some Like It Hot'.
+⚡<!-- FUNFACT --> Fun fact: The human brain uses the same amount of energy as a 10-watt light bulb

 </div>